msteffan/fundamentals/01_know_your_computer/16_additional_resources.md

 Make sure to learn application-specific shortcuts to streamline your workflow as much as possible.

-"Spectacle" is a great software application to manage your window positions on your screen using keyboard shortcuts, instead of dragging and resizing windows using your mouse.
+[Spectacle](http://spectacleapp.com/) is a great software application to manage your window positions on your screen using keyboard shortcuts, instead of dragging and resizing windows using your mouse.

 [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) is a great resource to take another pass at learning the command line.

-[A cheat sheet] for common MacOSX keyboard shortcuts.
+[A Cheat Sheet](http://edge-cache.lifehacker.com/lifehacker/lh_mac_shortcuts_update.pdf) for essential MacOSX keyboard shortcuts.